 The VITEM II visa is appropriate for foreign nationals on a business trip in Brazil.
 However, this visa limits holders from accepting contracts from Brazilian companies.
 The permit will remain valid for ten years allowing them to stay in the country for about 90 days per year.

-Applicants must submit relevant documents to their local embassy.
+Applicants must submit relevant documents to their local consulate.

 - Documents to prove the applicant’s legal representative appointment.